 Academic Title Holders do not have access to Copilot.
 This is due to Microsoft rolling out access to specific Microsoft licences only.
 This may change in the future.

-There are some risks and limitations that you should be aware of when using Copilot.
-This page outlines some of the common risks and provides some guidelines to keep your data safe and enhance your experience.
+There are some risks and limitations that you should be aware of when using generative AI.
 As with any technology, staff should not use it in a way that breaches UQ policies, procedures, or codes of conduct.
+There are common risks and here are some guidelines to keep your data safe and enhance your experience.

-- Accuracy of output: Copilot learns from large data sets of unknown (and/or unverified) sources, which can result in inaccurate or biased output.
+• Accuracy of output: generative AI learns from large data sets of unknown (and/or unverified) sources, which can result in inaccurate or biased output.
 It may also provide incorrect or misleading information, or fail to understand the user’s intent or context.

 For example, AI models may be prone to "hallucinations", where the AI tool might create outputs which are nonsensical or completely inaccurate.
 AI hallucination types can include content that appears trustworthy or authoritative - such as references to scholarly articles or detailed case studies - that are fabrications.

-To mitigate the risks and enhance the experience of using Copilot, you should follow some best practices, such as:
+To mitigate the risks and enhance the experience of using generative AI, you should follow some best practices, such as:

-- Human in the loop (HITL): You should always validate the accuracy of the output you receive from Copilot using independent sources; you may also wish to ask Copilot to provide you with sources for the content it provides and should independently review these sources to ensure that any inference or conclusion drawn from them is justified.
+• Human in the loop (HITL): You should always validate the accuracy of the output you receive from generative AI tools using independent sources; you may also wish to ask for sources for the content it provides and should independently review these sources to ensure that any inference or conclusion drawn from them is justified.
 You should also monitor and review its performance and provide feedback to improve its quality.

-- Check the terms of service: You should check the privacy policy and terms of service of Copilot and understand how it handles your data.
-Staff should not enter information classified as SENSITIVE or PROTECTED into Copilot.
+• Check the terms of service: You should check the privacy policy and terms of service and understand how it handles your data.
+Staff should not enter information classified as SENSITIVE or PROTECTED into generative AI tools.

-- Authorisation: You should ensure that you have the necessary rights and consent to use the data you provide to Copilot.
+• Authorisation: You should ensure that you have the necessary rights and consent to use the data you provide to genertive AI tools.
 For example, if you are entering personal information, you require the consent of the person whose information is being used.

-As with any tool available at UQ, all UQ staff using AI chatbots must be aware of the relevant policies, procedures and licensing agreements that govern the content they are using or creating.
-We’ve collated responses to questions from across the sessions.
+As with any tool available at UQ, all UQ staff and students using genertive AI must be aware of the relevant policies, procedures and licensing agreements that govern the content they are using or creating.

 Can I use AI to create images?